Assessing the Situation

 What you can do to help:

 - Be supportive of your student regardless of their Fall Term grades.
-If grades were poor, refer them to their Director of Studies for help identifying academic support resources.
+If grades were poor, refer them to their Assistant Dean for help identifying academic support resources.

 - Encourage them to keep up with their coursework, and balance social, extracurricular and academic commitments.

 - If your student is truly struggling with motivation, encourage them to speak with someone in the college office about their thoughts who can help them decide whether this is the right path.